Frequently Asked Questions

 Spring shipping for 2024 will start March 4 for certain plants and for the warmest climates.
 Shipping to your zip code takes place right after the last estimated frost date, unless you specify a particular ship date at checkout.
 Find your last estimated frost date by entering your zipcode here: Frostdate

 The plant size depends on the type of plant, growth characteristics, time of year, and batch cycle.

-- Most plants are shipped in 3.5 inch pots (shrubs and trees in various tree-pot sizes).
+- Most plants are shipped in full-size, generous 3.5 inch pots (some shrubs and trees in various tree-pot sizes).
 The product page for each plant will specify the pot size if different from 3.5".

-- Most plants are at least 4 inches tall before shipment (or 4 inch spread depending on growth habit)
+- Early Spring plants are at least 4 inches tall before shipment.
+Some stay small based on their natural growth habit.

 How are the plants shipped?

 - Our plants are shipped in their growing containers (not bareroot)

 - The plants are specially wrapped to hold in moisture and protect the leaves

 - We ship either through USPS or UPS, whichever will get the plants to you the fastest and safest depending on the size of your order and your distance from us

 - We price and plan our shipping for 1-3 day delivery to keep the plants from being in a box longer than 3 days